UNLV wouldn’t be where it is today – a rising university on its way to joining the ranks of the nation’s best – without the community around it.

 UNLV’s impact extends across the valley with hundreds of active partnerships.
 Below are just a few of the many stories of community impact featuring UNLV that made news in 2017:

 UNLV launched its much-anticipated School of Medicine in July with an inaugural 60-student class.
 The class – which receives full, four-year scholarships – is made up of students from Nevada institutions and top schools nationwide.
 The university held stethoscope and white coat ceremonies to formally welcome the future doctors, and the students wasted no time getting immersed in the community as they started their medical careers receiving EMT training.

-- Students participated in a stethoscope ceremony during their first week of classes, with coverage on KSNV, KVVU, the Las Vegas Review-Journal, and Las Vegas Sun
+- Students participated in a stethoscope ceremony during their first week of classes, with coverage in the Las Vegas Review-Journal, and Las Vegas Sun

-- The Las Vegas Review-Journal, Las Vegas Sun, and KLAS stopped by the white coat ceremony in August, and Vegas Seven highlighted the school's future docs
+- The Las Vegas Review-Journal and KLAS stopped by the white coat ceremony in August

 - The school is already making a positive impact in the community through the Ackerman Autism Center, as highlighted in the Las Vegas Review-Journal and on KTNV

 - Medical students and residents are learning on the latest technology, as reported by the Associated Press and Las Vegas Sun

 - School of Medicine faculty were featured for research on cancer, traffic-related injuries, and for their response on 1 October